instana/go-sensor/README.md

 The sensor, be it instantiated explicitly or implicitly through the tracer, provides a simple wrapper API to send events to Instana as described in [its documentation](https://docs.instana.io/quick_start/api/#event-sdk-rest-web-service).

 To learn more, see the [Events API](https://github.com/instana/go-sensor/blob/master/EventAPI.md) document in this repository.

+## AutoProfile™

+AutoProfile™ generates and reports process profiles to Instana.
+Unlike development-time and on-demand profilers, where a user must manually initiate profiling, AutoProfile™ automatically schedules and continuously performs profiling appropriate for critical production environments.

+For more information, see our [Instana AutoProfile™](https://docs.instana.io/ecosystem/jvm/instana-autoprofile/) docs.

 ## Examples